 GeneCards Summary for PIK3C2G Gene

-PIK3C2G (Phosphatidylinositol-4-Phosphate 3-Kinase, Catalytic Subunit Type 2 Gamma) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and ERK Signaling.
-GO annotations related to this gene include phosphatidylinositol binding and 1-phosphatidylinositol-4-phosphate 3-kinase activity.
+PIK3C2G (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Gamma) is a Protein Coding gene.
+Among its related pathways are Inositol phosphate metabolism (KEGG) and Metabolism.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CB.

 UniProtKB/Swiss-Prot for PIK3C2G Gene

 Generates phosphatidylinositol 3-phosphate (PtdIns3P) and phosphatidylinositol 3,4-bisphosphate (PtdIns(3,4)P2) that act as second messengers.
 May play a role in SDF1A-stimulated chemotaxis (By similarity).

 PI 3-Kinases (phosphoinositide 3-kinases, PI 3-Ks) are a family of lipid kinases capable of phosphorylating the 3'OH of the inositol ring of phosphoinositides.
 They are responsible for coordinating a diverse range of cell functions including proliferation and survival.